broadinstitute/gatk-sv/README.md

 ## <a name="generate-batch-metrics">FilterBatch</a>
 *Formerly Module03*

 Filters poor quality variants and filters outlier samples.
-This workflow can be run all at once with the WDL at `wdl/FilterBatch.wdl`, or it can be run in three steps to enable tuning of outlier filtration cutoffs.
-The three subworkflows are:
+This workflow can be run all at once with the WDL at `wdl/FilterBatch.wdl`, or it can be run in two steps to enable tuning of outlier filtration cutoffs.
+The two subworkflows are:
-1. FilterBatchSites: Per-batch variant filtration
-2. PlotSVCountsPerSample: Visualize SV counts per sample per type to help choose an IQR cutoff for outlier filtering, and preview outlier samples for a given cutoff
+1. FilterBatchSites: Per-batch variant filtration.
+Visualize SV counts per sample per type to help choose an IQR cutoff for outlier filtering, and preview outlier samples for a given cutoff
-3. FilterBatchSamples: Per-batch outlier sample filtration; provide an appropriate `outlier_cutoff_nIQR` based on the SV count plots and outlier previews from step 2.
+2. FilterBatchSamples: Per-batch outlier sample filtration; provide an appropriate `outlier_cutoff_nIQR` based on the SV count plots and outlier previews from step 1.
 Note that not removing high outliers can result in increased compute cost and a higher false positive rate in later steps.

 #### Prerequisites:
 * [GenerateBatchMetrics](#generate-batch-metrics)